rgg1/linktastic/README.md

 This website is being hosted using GCP App Engine.
 It uses a Google Cloud PostgreSQL database and a bucket for static and media files.

+Note: Webflow.com was partially used for the front end, hence the majority of the code is being registered as CSS.

 ## Installation

 ### Prerequisites